-Refuge Managers will ensure that written notification is provided to the USFWS Regional Chief of Refuges and the USFWS Branch of Wildland Fire Chief When an incident on their Refuge meets or exceeds federal combined expenditures of \$5 million AND more than 50% of the burned acres are managed by the FWS.
-When an incident meets or exceeds federal combined expenditures of \$10 million AND more than 50% of the burned acres are managed by the USFWS, the Refuge Manager will ensure that written notification is provided to the USFWS National Director, the USFWS Regional Chief of Refuges and the USFWS Branch of Wildland Fire Chief.
+Refuge Managers will ensure that written notification is provided to the USFWS Regional Chief of Refuges when the Federal combined expenditures for an incident, or a complex of incidents, meet or exceed \$5 million AND more than 50% of the burned acres are managed by the FWS When an incident, or a complex of incidents, meets or exceeds federal combined expenditures of \$10 million AND more than 50% of the burned acres are managed by the USFWS, the Refuge Manager will ensure that written notification is provided to the USFWS National Director and the USFWS Regional Chief of Refuges.
+Notifications should be emailed with a copy to the USFWS Branch of Wildland Fire Chief.